 Extensive Educational Programs and Offerings in Accounting

-At the undergraduate level, SOA not only has the accouting major, but serves university students with an introduction to accounting and its uses.
-The accounting major provides students with a solid educational foundation for entry into a wide range of accounting careers, and prepares students to pursue graduate or advanced professional education.
-Various scholarships exist for accounting students, as described on the web page for Accounting Scholarships.
+At the undergraduate level, SOA not only has an accounting major but serves university students with an introduction to accounting and its uses.
+The accounting major provides students with a solid educational foundation for entry into a wide range of accounting careers and prepares students to pursue graduate or advanced professional education.
+In addition, various scholarships exist for accounting students, as described on the Accounting Scholarships web page.

-At the graduate level, the Master of Accounting program (MAcc) provides an advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
-The 3/2 program enables a UH accounting major to earn both the BBA and the MAcc within 5 years.
-The Masters of Accounting Endowed Scholarships helps support MAcc students.
-A web page on SOA MAcc Alumni provides insights on the great success of the program.
+At the graduate level, the Master of Accounting program (MAcc) provides advanced education in taxation, financial accounting, and auditing necessary for students to pursue leading positions in public practice, business, government, and related fields.
+The 3/2 program enables a UH accounting major to earn both the BBA and the MAcc within 5 years while saving on graduate tuition costs.
+In addition, the Masters of Accounting Endowed Scholarships helps support MAcc students.
+SOA MAcc Alumni provide insights into the tremendous success of the program.

-The PhD Program (with an accounting emphasis) is a rigorous program which prepares students for a career as an accounting academic in teaching and research.
-The Don Corbin, PhD Scholarship Fund helps supports a PhD student focusing in accounting.
-A web page on SOA Requirements for PhD Students provides insights into the program.
+The Ph.D.
+Program in Business (with an accounting emphasis) is a rigorous program that prepares students for a career as an accounting academic in teaching and research.
+SOA Requirements for Ph.D.
+Students provide insights into the program.